High quality camera for the segment

 I like that Color OS lets you adjust gestures exactly how you like them, but you can also switch back to a button-based navigation configuration.
 On the flip side, we’re starting to see an increasing number of preinstalled third-party apps, which isn’t ideal.
 A lot of them can be removed, but some cannot.
 While Xiaomi has taken it to the next level with interstitial ads, it is worrying to see Realme head in the same direction.

 Realme issued a fresh software update to the phone in early January.
 The update adds the December 2019 security patch, bug fixes as well as a toggle to switch on dark mode akin to the addition made on the Realme XT.
 Additionally, beta testing has begun for the company’s upcoming custom UI.
 Predictably called Realme UI, the interface should be widely available in the coming months.
 Meanwhile, the Android 10 update is now confirmed to roll out around March 2020.
+As of February 25, the latest security patch has been rolled out to the phone as well as support for Airtel and Jio VoWiFI.
+Realme has also added a new sunset to sunrise dark mode feature that adjusts the display brightness, night mode according to the time of the day.

 Another update followed through in January 2020, with the latest January security patches as well as fixes for a few known bugs.